scoheb/release-service-catalog/pipelines/managed/rh-push-to-registry-redhat-io/README.md

 | trustedArtifactsDebug           | Flag to enable debug logging in trusted artifacts.
 Set to a non-empty string to enable                                             | Yes      | ""                                                        |
 | dataDir                         | The location where data will be stored                                                                                             | Yes      | /var/workdir/release                                      |

+## Changes in 5.0.1
+* This pipeline is now using trusted artifacts.
+Therefore, we can remove the comments and timeouts added to workaround PVC contention issues.

 ## Changes in 5.0.0
 * Activate the use of trusted artifacts
 * Use the verify-conforma task to verify the enterprise contract policy